-During the first half of 2024, our region experienced low precipitation, resulting in low snowpack levels and streamflows when compared to historical averages.
-This had a negative impact on our hydroelectric generation resources during the first half of the year and will continue to negatively impact hydroelectric generation for the remainder of the year.
-Expected lower hydroelectric generation increased net power supply costs and resulted in us absorbing additional costs under the ERM in Washington.
-In the six months ended June 30, 2024, we had a \$4.7 million pre-tax expense under the ERM in Washington.
-We expect to absorb additional costs under the ERM in the second half of 2024.
+During 2024, our region experienced low precipitation, resulting in low snowpack levels and streamflows when compared to historical averages.
+This had a negative impact on our hydroelectric generation resources.
+Lower hydroelectric generation increased net power supply costs and resulted in us absorbing additional costs under the ERM in Washington.
+In the nine months ended September 30, 2024, we had a \$7.8 million pre-tax expense under the ERM in Washington.